making-data-science-count/intro-to-r/README.md

 Parts of the content for this workshop are also adapted from:

 - The [*Data Science in Education Using R* book](https://github.com/data-edu/data-science-in-education) by Emily A. Bovee, Ryan A. Estrellado, Jesse Mostipak, Joshua M. Rosenberg, and Isabella C. Velásquez to be published by Routledge in 2020
-- An American Educational Research Association 2019 annual meeting [workshop on *Reproducible and transparent research with R*](https://github.com/ResearchTransparency/rr_aera19) by [Daniel Anderson](https://github.com/datalorax]) and [Josh Rosenberg](https://github.com/jrosen48/)
+- An American Educational Research Association 2019 annual meeting [workshop on *Reproducible and transparent research with R*](https://github.com/ResearchTransparency/rr_aera19) by [Daniel Anderson](https://github.com/datalorax]) and [Joshua Rosenberg](https://github.com/jrosen48/)

 Finally, parts of the content for this workshop are inspired from content associated with the [Data Science Specialization for UO COE](https://github.com/uo-datasci-specialization) (led by [Daniel Anderson](https://github.com/datalorax]))